Oil analyst Tom Kloza said that, on balance, we’ll see better prices next year, but the days of $1.39 a gallon gas are gone.

 Motorists in New Jersey have been seeing sharply dropping prices at the pumps in recent the past week.

 Most Americans who traveled during this Thanksgiving holiday came face to face with an American reality: while there is much to be thankful for, our infrastructure is not one of those things.

-Two New York lawmakers are pushing for protection for customers from efforts to price gouge at area gas stations.
+Two New York State lawmakers on Sunday calling for more protection for consumers against price gouging at the gas pump.

 While getting around may be easier since Superstorm Sandy, paying a reasonable price for gas is not – at least at some locations CBS 2 found.